4 Tips for Successful Moody Wildlife Photography in the Wetlands from a Floating Blind

 Each light has its advantages and disadvantages.

-Tip #3 for Creating a Good Moody Wildlife Photo: Show the Feeling Given by the Animal
+Tip #3 for Creating the Perfect Moody Wildlife Photo: Show the Animal’s Emotion

-Do not forget that the purpose of wildlife photography is to showcase wild animals.
+Do not forget that the purpose of wildlife photography is to highlight wild animals.

 Try to capture a particular attitude or behavior.
 Is the animal hunting or fishing?
 Are you watching a courtship?
 Is it snorting?